polesapart/timekpr-next/README.md

 </br>

+_**Notes**_

-_**Please note** that if "override" mode is enabled and user uses PlayTime in time periods which are marked as free ("∞") in standard time configuration, the time is not accounted towards PlayTime limit, i.e. it's free time for him.
-The exception is the option "Allowed during "∞" intervals", if it's disabled, activities is not allowed even in "override" mode!_
+  * _if "override" mode is enabled and user uses PlayTime in time periods which are marked as free ("∞") in standard time configuration, the time is not accounted towards PlayTime limit, i.e. it's free time for him._

+  * _if the option "Allowed during "∞" intervals" is not enabled, activities are not allowed even in "override" mode!_

 ---------------------------------------